- To set academic standards

 What is a Service Animal?

 Under the ADA, a service animal is defined as a dog or miniature horse that has been individually trained to do work or perform tasks for an individual with a disability.
 Service animals are working animals, not pets.
-The work or task performed by the dog must be directly related to the to the person’s disability.
+The work or task performed by the dog must be directly related to the person’s disability.

 Are Faculty/Staff allowed to ask an individual about their service animal’s purpose if one enters their office or classroom?